gradio-app/safefetch/README.md

 # safehttpx

-A small utility Python created to help developers protect their applications from Server Side Request Forgery (SSRF) attacks.
-It implements an **asynchronous GET method** called `safehttpx.get()`, which is a wrapper around `httpx.AsyncClient.get()` while performing DNS validation on URL using [Google DNS](https://developers.google.com/speed/public-dns).
+A small Python library created to help developers protect their applications from Server Side Request Forgery (SSRF) attacks.
+It implements an **asynchronous GET method** called `safehttpx.get()`, which is a wrapper around `httpx.AsyncClient.get()` while performing DNS validation on the supplied URL using [Google DNS](https://developers.google.com/speed/public-dns).

 It also implements mitigation for [DNS rebinding](https://en.wikipedia.org/wiki/DNS_rebinding) attacks.